 The Dayton Police Department holds a Citizens Police Academy twice a year for Dayton-area residents interested in learning about our police department and working with officers on projects to promote safety in our community.
 There is generally one 12-week session in the Spring and another in the Fall.

-The Dayton Police Department is now accepting applications for its Spring 2017 Citizens Police Academy which begins Thursday, March 2.
-Dayton Police hold the Academy twice a year for Dayton-area residents interested in learning about our police department and working with our officers on projects to promote safety in our community.
-The Citizens Police Academy is a unique, hands-on, and interactive experience for people who want to learn more about what police officers do in their day to day work.
-Students will get to experience police techniques, including handling firearms.
-Other lessons will cover specialized training and practicing problem solving skills that officers use to resolve conflicts they see in the line of duty.
-There will also be an opportunity for students to learn and participate in mock scenarios including traffic stops, evidence collection, and building searches.
+The program is a unique, hands-on, and interactive experience for people who want to learn more about what police officers do in their day-to-day work.
+Students experience police techniques, including handling firearms.
+Other lessons cover specialized training and practicing problem solving skills that officers use to resolve conflicts they see in the line of duty.
+There is also an opportunity for students to learn and participate in mock scenarios including traffic stops, evidence collection, and building searches.

 Citizen Academy rosters are limited to 20-25 people and participants must pass a basic background check.
 Classes are held on Thursday evenings from 6-8pm.